WilliamBattsIII/doubleword/doc/ISA.md

 Immediates aren't really a thing, save for a few instructions - it should be assumed below that all operands are registers.

 ## note about jmp/rjmp
 If you jump to a location that can fit in a relative jump immediate (16 bits, so +/- ~32K from current IP), the assembler may optimize the jump into a relative jump.
-This may explain discrepancies in decompiliations of programs

 # doubleword ISA